rq-Chen/rq-Chen.github.io/summer-research-THU/index.md

 I presented my result twice at the lab plenary meeting, which was highly praised by Prof. Hong.
 He believed that my preliminary research demonstrated the feasibility and credibility of this new approach as well as its potential advantages over the tradition one.

-We are now conducting a formal study to further investigate this topic.
+We are now conducting a formal study to further investigate this topic ([Link](../microstate-research/)).